benwesson/inst414-final-project-Ben-Wesson/setup/README.md

 2.Set up virtual enviroment.
 To do this open terminal.
 The enter this command python -m venv [environment name].
 Then this command source [environment name]/bin/activate.
 Then choose a file to store your data.

 3.Run the requirments.txt file in the setup folder.
-Open the terminal and run this command pip install -r setup/requirements.txt
+Open the terminal and run this command pip install -r requirements.txt

 Running the Project
 1.Follow the logic in main.py.
 Choose a state to examine.
 Then get the graph and cleaned file that corresponds to your chosen state.
 MD for maryland and nc for north carolina.